noma4i/docker-osticket/README.md

 # Introduction

-Docker image for running version 1.9.12 of [OSTicket](http://osticket.com/).
+Docker image for running Russian base version 1.9.8 of [OSTicket](http://osticket.com/).

-This image has been created from the original docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu).
+This image has been created from the original docker-osticket image by [Campbell Software Solutions Ltd](http://www.campbellsoftware.co.uk).

 It has a few modifications:

   * Documentation added, hurray!
-  * Base OS image fixed to Ubuntu 14.04
-  * AJAX issues fixed that made original image unusable
-  * Now designed to work with a linked [MySQL](https://registry.hub.docker.com/u/library/mysql/) docker container.
-  * Automates configuration file & database installation
-  * EMail support

 OSTicket is being served by [nginx](http://wiki.nginx.org/Main) using [PHP-FPM](http://php-fpm.org/) with PHP5.
 PHP5's [mail](http://php.net/manual/en/function.mail.php) function is configured to use [msmtp](http://msmtp.sourceforge.net/) to send out-going messages.

 The `setup/` directory has been renamed as `setup_hidden/` and the file system permissions deny nginx access to this